signalfx/splunk-extension-wrapper/docs/README.md

 2. Make sure `SPLUNK_REALM` (or `SPLUNK_INGEST_URL`) and `SPLUNK_ACCESS_TOKEN` variables are
    correctly configured.
 Refer to [the configuration section](#Configuration).

-3. The Extension Layer working in the buffering mode may send data points with significant delay.
+3. The Extension working in the buffering mode may send data points with significant delay.
    Refer to [the fast ingest section](#Fast-ingest).

-4. Enable verbose logging of the Extension Layer as described in [the configuration section](#Configuration).
+4. Enable verbose logging of the Extension as described in [the configuration section](#Configuration).
    Check [Cloud Watch logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html) of your Lambda Function.